itsrafsanjani/react-eslint-prettier-starter/README.md

 > Starter for faster development.
 Just clone and use!

-# Rules for using this starter
+# Steps for using this starter

 - You must have [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) installed in VSCode
 - You have to use `LF` instead of `CLRF`.
 You will find it at the bottom navigation bar of VSCode.
+- Use these commands if you got any error `npm uninstall global eslint` or `yarn global remove eslint`.
+- If still there's an error, create a new issue on GitHub.

 # Getting Started with Create React App